Randy Nteka: Rayo Vallecano

 On 28 July 2021, Nteka signed a five-year contract with Rayo Vallecano, newly promoted to La Liga, along with teammate Pathé Ciss.
 He made his top tier debut on 15 August, starting in a 3–0 loss at Sevilla.

 On 29 August 2021, Nteka scored his first goal for Rayo against Granada in a 4–0 home victory.

 Loan to Elche

 On 1 February 2023, Rayo announced the loan of Nteka to fellow top tier side Elche until the end of the season.

-Personal life
+International career

-Nteka is of Angolan and DR Congolese descent.
+Born in France, Nteka is of Angolan and DR Congolese descent.
+He made his debut for the Angola national team on 7 June 2024 in a World Cup qualifier against Eswatini at the Estádio 11 de Novembro.
+He played the full game as Angola won 1–0.